 I also work on the Universal Commons project, led by Australian businessman and philanthropist, Alan Schwartz.
 We are working to make the economy more ethical and sustainable by moving from our current “Parasitic Capitalism” to what we call “Mutualistic Capitalism”.

-I have written for a popular outlets, including New Philosopher, New Scientist, Popular Scientist, Cosmos, The Sydney Morning Herald, The ABC, Acuity Magazine and many others, and regularly appear on ABC Radio and TV.
+I have written for popular outlets, including New Philosopher, New Scientist, Popular Scientist, Cosmos, The Sydney Morning Herald, The ABC, Acuity Magazine and many others, and regularly appear on ABC Radio and TV.

 I have been Science and Technology Editor at The Conversation, and have edited industry-leading publications including Cosmos, Australian Life Scientist and PC & Tech Authority magazines.